RoboStack/ros-galactic/README.md

 To get started with conda (or mamba) as package managers, you need to have a base conda installation.
 Please do _not_ use the Anaconda installer, but rather start with [`miniforge` / `mambaforge`](https://github.com/conda-forge/miniforge) or [`miniconda`](https://docs.conda.io/en/latest/miniconda.html), which are much more "minimal" installers.
 These installers will create a "base" environment that contains the package managers conda (and mamba if you go with `mambaforge`).
 After this installation is done, you can move on to the next steps.

-> Note: Make sure to _not_ install the ROS packages (in particular the `ros-galactic-catkin` package) in your base environment as this leads to issues down the track.
+> Note: Make sure to _not_ install the ROS packages in your base environment as this leads to issues down the track.
 On the other hand, conda and mamba must not be installed in the ros_galactic, they should only be installed in base.
 Also do not source the system ROS environment, as the `PYTHONPATH` set in the setup script conflicts with the conda environment.

 ```bash
 conda create -n ros_galactic python=3.8